Zodiac with Greenland Explorer cruise travelers peeks through a hole in an a large blue iceberg in calm sea under cloudy skies.

 Internal Flights

-Group charter flights between Reykjavik and Narsarsuaq are required on this trip’s itinerary; see the Mandatory Transfer Package information listed above under Exclusions.
-The flight to Narsarsuaq is expected to depart in the late afternoon on Day 2 of the itinerary.
-There is a luggage limit of 50 lbs (23 kg) checked luggage and 11 lbs (5 kg) cabin baggage on the flights between Reykjavik and Narsarsuaq.
-There is no option to leave or pay for additional luggage.
-On Day 10 of the itinerary, the ship is scheduled to arrive at the pier between 7:00 and 8:00am local time, with an exploration of the Narsarsuaq area and lunch on board before a later disembarkation and mid-afternoon farewell meal ashore, with a transfer to the airport for the return charter flight to Reykjavik.
+A group charter flight from Nuuk to Reykjavik is required on this trip’s itinerary; see the Mandatory Transfer Package information listed in this trip’s Inclusions.
+There is a luggage limit which will be detailed in your final documents.
+Should you have additional luggage, it may be stored at the hotel in Reykjavik (subject to availability).
+There is no option to pay for additional luggage.
+On Day 14 of the itinerary, the ship is scheduled to arrive at the pier between 7:00am and 8:00am local time.
+Disembarkation follows breakfast, with a transfer to the airport for the charter flight to Reykjavik.

 Activities